AstarNetwork/astar-docs/docs/quickstart/index.md

 # Quick Start

-Astar is a collection of networks and tools providing:
+Astar Network is a collection of networks and tools providing:

 - Native support for Wasm and EVM-compatable smart contracts
 - Advanced cross-chain features through Polkadot's XCMP